The Dog Years of Reeducation

 Poems by Jianqing Zheng

 In the Chinese Cultural Revolution, millions of middle school and high school graduates, called the zhiqing or Educated Youth, were sent up to the mountains and down to the countryside to receive reeducation from the poor peasants.
 With deep conviction that they would play an important role in the transformation of rural China, the zhiqing became field hands, never realizing that reeducation was both a physical and psychological challenge.
 This collection of poetry is the representation of those reeducation years in the fields.
 Half a century has passed, but memories remain fresh, each a page of suffering, cheering, or dreaming to turn.

-What people are saying about The Dog Years of Reeducation by Jianqing Zheng
+Praise for The Dog Years of Reeducation: Poems by Jianqing Zheng

 Jianqing Zheng’s startling collection of poems, a reliving of the author’s experience as a young scholar relocated to a farm, summons nature as companion.
 The poet’s exile is “a double plow”: “plain laughter / flavor / of plain life”; “We remain silent as if / we must accept the fact that / our bodies deserve / bending or transplanting / like rice seedlings.”
 As from the work of the great Russian poet Anna Akhmatova, we absorb history—absorb it the only way we can: as experience.
 Dazzle of fireflies, leeches glomming to legs in rice paddies.
 Hard work and rest, lit with hand-rolled smokes.
 Each night “the moon peeks through / the broken window.”
 And, finally, there is this compelling invitation: “Tell me when you want to smell the scent of new rice, and I will bring you a whole bag of it grown with my muddy hands.
 It’s my sweat of love.”—Angela Ball, author of Talking Pillow